Adopt a treasure from the RCP collections

 As both an artwork and a historical document, the print captures the intertwining of science, medicine and culture in the early 19th century.

-Support the conservation of this print to help preserve a fragile link to Jenner’s legacy, ensuring that this evocative piece can be displayed, studied and appreciated by future generations.
+Jane’s donation will conserve this print to help preserve a fragile link to Jenner’s legacy, ensuring that this evocative piece can be displayed, studied and appreciated by future generations.

 This remarkable group of watercolour drawings and prints record the pioneering work of Dr Bhau Dajee (1822–1874), an Indian physician said to have developed a late 19th century treatment for leprosy.
 The 1868–69 images document patients treated by Dr Dajee at the Grant Medical College in Bombay (now Mumbai).
 The collection was presented to the RCP by the Secretary of State for India, as evidence of the treatment’s apparent success.
 Though Dr Dajee’s precise method remained secret, contemporaries believed it to involve chaulmoogra oil; later used in the first scientifically recognised leprosy treatments.
 These works form an important record of early cross-cultural medical exchange and colonial-era research into infectious disease.